Josh Lucas: Career

 Lucas began his career when he was 19, having moved to Hollywood after his high school graduation.
 He appeared as a guest star on several TV sitcoms in his early 20s, including Fox's True Colors and Parker Lewis Can't Lose, the family drama Life Goes On, and CBS's private-eye show Jake and the Fatman.

 Other projects included the horror-thriller Child of Darkness, Child of Light, an adaptation of James Patterson's novel Virgin, a tale of two Catholic schoolgirls who find themselves pregnant under mysterious and supernatural circumstances.
 Lucas followed this appearance by working with executive producer Steven Spielberg and then-unknown actor Clive Owen in the TV-movie Class of '61, which follows the stories of a group of West Point cadets in 1861 as the Civil War breaks out.
 Lucas played George Armstrong Custer.

 Soon afterward, he made his feature film debut in Frank Marshall's Alive about a group of Uruguayan rugby players who, after crashing in the Andes mountains, resort to cannibalism to stay alive.
 After a brief appearance in the Patrick Swayze comedy Father Hood, Lucas relocated to Australia to play the hotheaded American cousin Luke McGregor opposite Andrew Clarke and Guy Pearce in the first season of the family western Snowy River: The McGregor Saga.
 Lucas appeared in all 13 episodes of the first season, but claimed in a later interview that despite the friendly environment, he was homesick for the United States, and his character was killed off in the second episode of season 2.

 Upon returning to the States, he was still receiving offers as high school/college boyfriends and felt he was not getting the age-appropriate roles he sought.
-While working with George C. Scott on a TV-movie from the In the Heat of the Night series, Scott told him he needed to take acting lessons and develop his talent for both stage and screen.
-Shortly thereafter, he departed Hollywood and moved to New York City, where he studied privately with various acting coaches.
+While working with George C. Scott on a TV movie from the In the Heat of the Night series, Scott told him he needed to take acting lessons and develop his talent for both stage and screen.
+Shortly thereafter, Lucas relocated to New York City, where he studied privately with various acting coaches.

-The second part of his career began with a lead role in the British rowing film True Blue (released in the US as Miracle at Oxford), in which he played a hotshot Navy rower who was recruited along with three other Americans to help Oxford win its annual boat race with Cambridge.
+The second part of his career began with a lead role in the British rowing film True Blue (released in the US as Miracle at Oxford), in which he played a hotshot Navy rower who is recruited along with three other Americans to help Oxford win its annual boat race against Cambridge.
 He followed that with relatively small roles in the dramas Minotaur and Harvest.
-He took his first stab at comedy in The Definite Maybe, in which he played a recent college graduate who gets fired from his job and schemes with an old friend to purchase a house in the Hamptons.
+He performed in his first comedy, The Definite Maybe, portraying a recent college graduate who gets fired from his job and schemes with an old friend to purchase a house in the Hamptons.